1Computer1/discord.js-frameworks-comparison/README.md

 ※3: Commando stores only the responses.
 ※4: Non-configurable time limit of 30 seconds.

-†1: In Klasa, argument reprompting is an option you must opt-in for.
+†1: In Klasa, argument reprompting is an feature you must opt-in for.
-†2: Klasa stores/identifies that a command has been reprompted.
-It appends in the raw args/parameters resolved.
+†2: Klasa stores the raw args/parameters resolved.

 ## Module System